 Keep it Short

 Hiring managers truly appreciate well-written, well-formatted, and concise resumes.
 The standard length for a resume is one-page.
 It may not seem like a lot of space, but if used correctly it can say a lot about you as a candidate in many ways.
-Not only does a one-page resume give you the opportunity to showcase your knowledge, skills, and abilities, it also gives you an opportunity to showcase your sensibility.
+A one-page resume showcases your knowledge, skills, and abilities and your sensibility.

 Keep in mind that hiring managers generally have many tasks to accomplish on any given day.
 Chances are hiring duties are at the bottom of our priority list.
 So we appreciate it when candidates can present a professional, well-rounded picture of themselves in the fewest amount of words.
 In which case, a well formatted, one-page resume usually does the trick.

 There are definitely cases where longer resumes or curriculum vitae are in order such as for professors, researchers, executives, and other highly skilled and experienced professionals.
 In fact, it is an expectation that these professionals present longer (usually 3-4 pages) curriculum vitae.
 However, these professionals should still be sensible and respectful of the hiring manager’s time.